microsoft/PSRule/README.md

 ## Getting the extension

-A companion extension for Visual Studio Code can be downloaded or installed from the [Visual Studio Marketplace][ext-psrule].
+A companion extension for Visual Studio Code can be downloaded or installed from the [Visual Studio Marketplace][extension].

 Extension | Description | Downloads / instructions
 --------- | ----------- | ------------------------
-PSRule    | An extension for IT Pros using the PSRule PowerShell module | [latest][ext-psrule] / [instructions][install]
+PSRule    | An extension for IT Pros using the PSRule PowerShell module | [latest][extension] / [instructions][install]

 ## Getting started